PentaPenguin237/From_model_to_production/README.md

 2.  **Data Setup**
     * **Manual action is NOT required.**
     * The application includes an automated ingestion module.
-On the first launch, it checks the \`./data\` volume.
+On first launch, it checks the \`./data\` volume.
 If the dataset is missing, it automatically authenticates with KaggleHub, downloads the dataset, and persists it to the local disk.

 ---

-## 4. How to Run
+## 4. How to Run (Production Simulation)

-This project is optimized for Docker Compose.

-1.  **Build the Environment**
-    Build the Docker image and install dependencies.
+This project uses a Client-Server architecture.
+You will run the **API Server** in Docker and the **Sensor Simulation** on your local machine.

+### Step 1: Start the API Server
+This builds the container and starts the FastAPI service on Port 8000.

 \`\`\`bash
+# Build and Start
-    docker compose build
+docker compose up --build
 \`\`\`

-2.  **Execute the Pipeline**
-    Start the container.
-This triggers the full lifecycle: Data Loading -> Feature Engineering -> Training -> Simulation.
+*Wait until you see:* \`Uvicorn running on http://0.0.0.0:8000\`

+### Step 2: Run the Sensor Simulation
+Open a **new terminal window**.
+This script acts as the IoT Gateway, generating synthetic sensor data and sending it to the API.

 \`\`\`bash
-    docker compose up
+# Install client requirements (if needed)
+pip install requests

+# Start the factory simulation
+python simulate_sensors.py
 \`\`\`

-    *Output:* The terminal will display the training logs followed by a real-time simulation of sensor data streams.
-Anomalies will be flagged with a 🚨 alert.

-3.  **Clean Up**
+### Step 3: Observe Real-Time Monitoring
+Watch the output in your simulation terminal.
+You will see real-time JSON responses from the Docker container:

+\`\`\`text
+Sensor Sending: {'temperature_k': 301.4, 'rotational_speed_rpm': 1496.2}
+API Response:   NORMAL (Score: 0.157)
+...
+--- INJECTING ANOMALY (High RPM) ---
+Sensor Sending: {'temperature_k': 301.4, 'rotational_speed_rpm': 2800}
+API Response:   ALERT (Score: -0.18)
+\`\`\`

+### Step 4: Clean Up
-    To stop the execution and remove the container resources:
+To stop the server and free resources:
 \`\`\`bash
 docker compose down
 \`\`\`

 ---

-## 5. Development & Debugging
+## 5. Architecture & Logic

-For developers wishing to modify the pipeline or debug interactively without rebuilding:

-**Interactive Shell**
-To open a terminal inside the container environment:
-\`\`\`bash
-docker compose run --rm --entrypoint bash app
-\`\`\`

-**Workflow**
-The project uses volume mapping, meaning changes made to \`from_model_to_production.py\` on the host machine are immediately reflected inside the container.
-1. Edit the script locally.
-2. Run \`python from_model_to_production.py\` inside the interactive shell.
+* **The Server (`main.py`):** A FastAPI application that loads the trained Isolation Forest model.
+It exposes a \`/predict\` endpoint that accepts JSON payloads validated by **Pydantic** models.
+* **The Model:** An unsupervised Isolation Forest trained on the *Predictive Maintenance* dataset.
+It learns the distribution of "normal" temperature and vibration (RPM) levels.
+* **The Client (`simulate_sensors.py`):** A Python script that generates a continuous stream of data using sine waves and random noise.
+It periodically injects synthetic anomalies (spikes in RPM) to validate the system's detection capabilities.

 ---

 ## 6. Results

-The model successfully identifies anomalies based on deviations in temperature, rotational speed (proxy for sound), and synthetic humidity.
-The final trained model is serialized and saved to \`results/isolation_forest_model.joblib\` for potential future deployment.
+The system successfully identifies anomalies in real-time with low latency.
+The Isolation Forest model correctly flags the injected high-RPM events as anomalies (Negative Scores), while classifying standard operating parameters as normal (Positive Scores).